 Traditional artisans from Romania and Moldova are participating.

-The energy of this place is the contribution of each artist who created here.
-It awakens the creative spirit.
 The place seemed full of life, even though there were only Toader Ignatescu and his wife, Angela Ignatescu.

 Toader Ignatescu Wood Carving a Traditional Wooden Mask

 In the beginning, he reproduced artworks of Ioan Sarghie and Gheza Vida, until he found a style all his own, the satirical sculpture.